-The City of Raleigh, in partnership with Dorothea Dix Park Conservancy, has embarked on an incredible effort to create America’s next great public park.
-It truly is a special place that has the potential to capture the imagination of the world with compelling, courageous and innovative ideas.
+The City of Raleigh, in partnership with Dorothea Dix Park Conservancy, embarked on the incredible effort to create America’s next great public park through an innovative and extensive master planning process.

 The Master Plan process was governed by a community-led, multi-tier structure.
-Ultimately, Raleigh City Council will make the the final decision about the Master Plan for Dorothea Dix Park.
-The following graphic represents the anticipated timeline with major milestones for the master plan process.
-Each line represents one of the six themes that are continuously explored and refined throughout the entire planning period, often called an "iterative design process."
+Ultimately, Raleigh City Council gave final approval of the Master Plan for Dorothea Dix Park.
+The following graphic represents the timeline of major milestones for the master plan process.
+Each line represents one of the six themes that were continuously explored and refined throughout the entire planning period, often called an "iterative design process."

-The input of the entire community is essential to creating a park for everyone.
-Thank you for joining us throughout the Master Plan process by attending community meetings, events, and submitting your ideas on our community platform.
-The public comment period is now closed.
+Input of the entire community is essential to creating a park for everyone.
+Thank you for joining us throughout the Master Plan process by attending community meetings, events, and submitting your ideas on our community platform!

 Master Plan Appendix